openidAuthentication

 • solid-client-authn-node to authenticate in Node.js.

-In Solid-OIDC (i.e., in OAuth 2.0 and OpenID Connect), an application identifies itself using a client identifier (Client ID).
+In Solid-OIDCarrow-up-right (i.e., in OAuth 2.0arrow-up-right and OpenID Connectarrow-up-right), an application identifies itself using a client identifier (Client ID)arrow-up-right.

 A Client ID can be: